hyperspy/hyperspy/exspy/doc/user_guide/install.rst

 Since HyperSpy is packaged in the `conda-forge <https://conda-forge.org/>`__ channel, it can easily be installed using conda.

-To install SpectroSpy run the following from the Anaconda Prompt on Windows or from a Terminal on Linux and Mac.
+To install exSpy run the following from the Anaconda Prompt on Windows or from a Terminal on Linux and Mac.

 .. code-block:: bash

-    $ conda install spectrospy -c conda-forge
+    $ conda install exSpy -c conda-forge

-This will also install the optional GUI packages for spectrospy
+This will also install the optional GUI packages for exSpy

 .. code-block:: bash